Public Health and Prevention Enforcement Policy/Procedure

 Failure to comply will result either in the offender being pursued for non-payment, or more likely, an escalation of the enforcement action.

-Appendix 1 provides a list of the legislation under which civil sanctions can be issued by Dorset Council’s Community and Public Protection Services and offers guidance on the issuing of these in specific cases where it is mandated that we must publish it.
+Appendix 1 provides a list of the legislation under which civil sanctions can be issued by Dorset Council’s Public Health and Prevention Services and offers guidance on the issuing of these in specific cases where it is mandated that we must publish it.

 This list will be subject to annual review.